ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 request, these tests will be run automatically on CircleCI_.
 The results appear at the bottom of the pull request.
 Click on 'Details' for more information on a specific test job.
+To see some of the results on CircleCI, you may need to log in.
+You can do so using your GitHub account.

 To run the tests on your own computer, go to the directory where the repository is cloned and run the command ``pytest``.